 CHC53315 Diploma of Mental Health

-Duration 1.5 years (78 weeks - 6 x 10 week terms + holidays)
+Duration 78 weeks - 6 x 10 week terms + holidays

-Delivery mode Face to Face
+Delivery mode Online and Face to Face

 +Course Overview